Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation

 \subsection{Subject-driven image generation}

-Early subject-driven generation rely on fine-tuned diffusion models~\cite{ye2023ip, wang2024instantid, zeng2024ipdreamer}, which introduce image conditions for flexible customization.
-With the rise of Diffusion Transformer~\cite{peebles2023scalable}, generation quality improve significantly.
-Recent methods~\cite{labs2025flux1kontextflowmatching, kim2024instantfamily, tan2025ominicontrol, xiao2025omnigen} extend single- and multi-subject composition but typically assume clean references, making it difficult to extract or distinguish target subjects in complex images.
-Although methods like SSR-Encoder~\cite{zhang2024ssr} aim to isolate features, their limited understanding ability and reliance on single-image captions restrict their effectiveness under complex instructions or noisy inputs.
+Early subject-driven generation rely on fine-tuned diffusion models~\cite{ye2023ip, wang2024instantid, zeng2024ipdreamer} with image conditions for flexible customization.
+With the rise of Diffusion Transformer~\cite{peebles2023scalable}, generation quality improves significantly.
+Recent methods~\cite{labs2025flux1kontextflowmatching, kim2024instantfamily, tan2025ominicontrol, xiao2025omnigen} extend single-subject to multi-subject composition, but they typically assume clean references and are prone to interference from irrelevant information under complex conditions, causing deviations from the target subject.
+Although methods like SSR-Encoder~\cite{zhang2024ssr} aim to isolate features, they handle only simple prompts with a single reference, reflecting limited understanding and restricted effectiveness under complex instructions or noisy inputs.